cloud-gov/deploy-postfix/README.md

 The pipeline under `ci/pipeline.yml` deploys to production.

 To customize this release for a deployment, [BOSH Operations Files](https://bosh.io/docs/cli-ops-files.html) are used to change the YAML to match the deployment.
 These files replace variables given via [Bosh Variables](https://bosh.io/docs/cli-int.html) and `terraform-secrets.sh`.

-To change the example record to the record of your choice:
+By default, this will deploy to bosh-lite.